puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_conditional.markdown

 * **Most data types** (strings, booleans, etc.) are compared to the control value with [the `==` equality operator][equality], which is case-insensitive when comparing strings.
 * [**Regular expressions**][regex] are compared to the control value with [the `=~` matching operator][matching], which is case-sensitive.
 Regex cases _only_ match strings.
 * [**Data types**][literal_types] (like `Integer`) are compared to the control value with [the `=~` matching operator][matching].
 This tests whether the control value is an instance of that data type.
-* Arrays are compared to the control value first by length, then each corresponding element is compared using case matching rules recursively.
+* Arrays are compared to the control value recursively.
+First, it checks whether the control and array are the same length, then each corresponding element is compared using these same case matching rules.
-* Hashes compare each key/value pair, matching occurs when case keys are identical to the control keys, and case values match using case matching rules recursivley.
+* Hashes compare each key/value pair.
+To match, the control value and the case have to have the same keys, and each corresponding value is compared using these same case matching rules.
 * **The special value `default`** matches anything, and unless nested inside an array or hash is _always tested last,_ regardless of its position in the list.

 {% endcapture %}